QuTech-Delft/OpenQL/README.md

 # OpenQL Framework #

-OpenQL is a C++ framework for high-level quantum programming.
+OpenQL is a framework for high-level quantum programming in C++/Python.
 The framework provides a compiler for compiling and optimizing quantum code.
-The compiler produce the intermediate quantum assembly language and the compiled micro-code for various target platforms.
+The compiler produces the intermediate quantum assembly language and the compiled micro-code for various target platforms.
 While the microcode is platform-specific, the quantum assembly code (qasm) is hardware-agnostic and can be simulated on the QX simulator.

 ## Supported Patforms